neighborhood999/fiveN1-rent-scraper/README.md

 log.Println(url)
 ```

-You may set more detail for your requirement, please reference `Options` struct comment:
+You may set more options for your requirement.
+Reference below `Options` struct comment:

 ```go
 type Options struct {